ilyashusain/jenkins-dynamic-agents-k8s/README.md

 ## 10. Configure slave container and mount docker.sock

 Navigate to Manage Jenkins > Configure System, and repeat step #5.2, except this time use odavid/jenkins-jnlp-slave as the Docker Image; this is a custom image of a container based on the original jnlp slave image, but it has docker installed on the container.
-This is significant because we need to run docker command to push an image to Dockerhub.
+This is significant because we need to run docker commands to be able to push an image to Dockerhub.

 However, there is a caveat.
-This image is based onan alpine linux distribution, hence docker is not enabled.
-To enable docker on the container, mount the master machine's docker.sock on to the slave, this will allow the slave to borrow the master machines docker system including its status.
+This image is based on an alpine linux distribution, hence docker is not enabled.
+To enable docker on the container, mount the master machine's docker.sock on to the slave, this will allow the slave to borrow the master machines docker system including its status (this is why we installed Docker on to the master node in the previous step).
 To mount the docker.sock, scroll down a bit in your pod definition and click on Add Volume > Host Path Volume, then enter /var/run/docker.sock in both fields as shown below:

 ![Alt text](dockersock.png)

-This mounts the master node's docker.sock on to the slave on the same directory path.
+This mounts the master node's docker.sock on to the slave at the same directory path.

 ## 11. CI webhooks in Jenkins